PKrystian/Genetic_Cars/README.md

 ### Installing

-First open Unity Hub, then click `Add project from disk` option in `Open` button, choose `GeneticCars` folder that you downloaded, then open the newly created project and you're good to go.
+First open Unity Hub (remeber to have a right version installed), then click `Add project from disk` option in `Open` button, choose `GeneticCars` folder that you downloaded and unziped, then open the newly created project and you're good to go.

 ## Usage <a name = "usage"></a>